pixo2000/Apps/Spacer/notes.md

 remove dimensions.json file cuz its not important -> just remove the path to it

 test sys scan on planet etc

+check if all commands work after refactor and new commnd system; remove coords and remove not used code